Episode Transcript

 suboptimal from now on.

-The best we've ever been in the last years in
+The best we've ever been in the last eight years

-terms of staff.
-We're in the best position we have
+in terms of staff.
+We're in the best position we

-are the best place of the being.
+that Christians are the best place of being.
 Like I said,

-for eight years, there's an income and government.
-They started
+eight years there's an incoming government.
+They started a new

-a new recruiting campaign that's been extremely successful we've got
+recruiting campaign that's been extremely successful.
+We've got a massive

-a massive popline of people wanting to join and become
+poplin of people wanting to join and become cruse stouts

-Chris Stouts.
-As we've got another civity.
-Officers been trying
+as we've got another civity, officers been trying to really

 You also bring up double bunking, which has become an